Never-ending chips, cheesy burritos and fried jalapeños can turn a Mexican fiesta into a caloric nightmare. Stick to healthy Mexican food options.

 You’ll say adios to unwanted extra calories when sticking with beans instead of beef or cheese in such favorites as burritos and enchiladas.
 You’ll also be getting more fiber, instead of fat.

 Substituting ground turkey for beef can also reduce the fat content in many dishes, such as albondigas (Mexican meatball soup).
+AMA offers a recipe for turkey breast and mole sauce.

 When you go out to dinner, forget the bottomless bowl of chips and choose a light appetizer with some nutritional value.
 “Ceviche is a raw fish in a citrus-marinade that is tasty and nutritious,” says Dr. Ochoa.
 “It’s light and usually has fruit or vegetables.”

 Some popular foods to avoid are nachos, chimichangas, chalupas, taquitos and chile relleno and other dishes that are also deep-fried.
 Better choices are chicken fajitas, grilled chicken with peppers and onions or a soft taco.
+AMA offers a recipe for chipotle chicken bowls with cilantro-lime quinoa.

 Grilled seafood, lean meat and poultry are good sources of protein, vitamins and minerals.
 “There are definitely lots of healthy Mexican food options when eating out at Mexican restaurants,” says Dr. Ochoa.
 “Finding them on the menu may be a challenge.”